AckerlyXu/heima/articles/application-gateway/application-gateway-faq.md

 **Q. Does Application Gateway integrate with Azure Key Vault natively?**

 No, it is not integrated with Azure Key Vault.

+## Web Application Firewall (WAF) Configuration

+**Q. Does the WAF SKU offer all the features available with the Standard SKU?**

+Yes, WAF supports all the features in the Standard SKU.

+**Q. What is the CRS version Application Gateway supports?**

+Application Gateway supports CRS [2.2.9](application-gateway-crs-rulegroups-rules.md#owasp229) and CRS [3.0](application-gateway-crs-rulegroups-rules.md#owasp30).

+**Q. How do I monitor WAF?**

+WAF is monitored through diagnostic logging, more information on diagnostic logging can be found at [Diagnostics Logging and Metrics for Application Gateway](application-gateway-diagnostics.md)

+**Q. Does detection mode block traffic?**

+No, detection mode only logs traffic, which triggered a WAF rule.

+**Q. How do I customize WAF rules?**

+**Q. What rules are currently available?**

+WAF currently supports CRS [2.2.9](application-gateway-crs-rulegroups-rules.md#owasp229) and [3.0](application-gateway-crs-rulegroups-rules.md#owasp30), which provide baseline security against most of the top 10 vulnerabilities identified by the Open Web Application Security Project (OWASP) found here [OWASP top 10 Vulnerabilities](https://www.owasp.org/index.php/Top10#OWASP_Top_10_for_2013)

+* SQL injection protection

+* Cross site scripting protection

+* Common Web Attacks Protection such as command injection, HTTP request smuggling, HTTP response splitting, and remote file inclusion attack

+* Protection against HTTP protocol violations

+* Protection against HTTP protocol anomalies such as missing host user-agent and accept headers

+* Prevention against bots, crawlers, and scanners

+* Detection of common application misconfigurations (i.e. Apache, IIS, etc.)

+**Q. Does WAF also support DDos prevention?**

+No, WAF does not provide DDos prevention.

 ## Diagnostics and Logging